JosephPB/example_module/README.md

 ```
 from example_module.some_functions import *
 ```
-(If the module has been installed via pip, you can run this Python code from any directory; otherwise, you must be in the repository of the example module.)
+(If the module has been installed via `pip`, you can run this code from any directory; otherwise, you must be in the repository of the example module.)